AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

     - Another option is to use a single tool for both MySQL and PostgreSQL - like [dbeaver](https://dbeaver.io/download/).
     - Visual Studio Code (optional)

-- Within Azure Cloud Shell, download the required resources for this hack.
+- Within Azure Cloud Shell, copy the required [resources](https://microsoft.sharepoint.com/:u:/t/SparkOSSDBMigrationCoach/ESYsppGKy2BJr28_bs537h8BEJApa15b8IQ9ARQ-SUir0g?e=bAWo4e) folder for this hack.
 The location will be given to you by your coach.
 You should do this in Azure Cloud Shell or in an Mac/Linux/WSL environment which has the Azure CLI installed.
 Run this command to setup the environment:

 ```bash
 cd ~/Resources/ARM-Templates/KubernetesCluster